 Walking Highlights (Under 10 Minutes)

-Slightly Further Walks (15–25 Minutes)
+Slightly Longer Walks (15–25 Minutes)

 Convenient Hubs

-- Piazza Cairoli: The main shopping and café area, located about a flat 15-minute walk from the terminal.
+Piazza Cairoli: The main shopping and café area, located about a 15 minute flat walk from the terminal.

-Self-Guided Walking Itinerary
+Self-Guided Walking Route

-Travel Times from Messina Port
+Travel Times from The Port

 | Destination | Distance | How to Get There | Est. Travel Time | Best For |